 By Adam Wetsman, Rio Hondo College

-Adam Wetsman is a professor at Rio Hondo College and FACCC Regional Governor.
+Adam Wetsman is an instructor at Rio Hondo College and a FACCC Regional Governor.

 Contact Communications Director Austin Webster to contribute a future blog.